beto-rodriguez/SuperXml/README.md

   </content>
 </document>
 ```
-the only diference from **2.a** is that now you need to call the `compiler.CompileXml()` method, because source is now Xml,
+The only difference from **2.a** is that now you need to call `CompileXml()` method, because source is now Xml,
-`compileXml()` can be called with the next parameters:
+`CompileXml()` can be called with the next parameters:
   1. `compiler.CompileXml(@"C:\...\myXml.xml")` a string, indicating the path of the XmlFile
   2. `compiler.CompileXml(new StringReader("<doc><.../></doc>"));` a StringReader initialized with the template
-  3. From a stream
+  3. from a stream
-  4. From a Custom XmlReader Class
+  4. from a Custom XmlReader Class

 # Example 3, multiple features
-consider next Xml as template, and numbers is an array of integers containing only 2 elements (0, 1)
+Consider next Xml as template, and `numbers` is an array of integers containing only 2 elements (0, 1)
 ```
 <doc>
 <Tor.Run Tor.Repeat="a in numbers">